Blessing-AkP/DevOps_Microservices/project-ml-microservice-kubernetes/README.md

 Incase you're yet to install docker [visit, here](https://docs.docker.com/get-docker/).

 Test your cluster with:
-`minikube start`
+`minikube start`.
-Next, docker image for flask app using the following command:
+Next, docker image for flask app using the following command:.
-`docker build -t username/flaskapp:tag .`
+`docker build -t username/flaskapp:tag .`.

-**note:** _The image can be any name and the tag is optional_
+**note:** _The image can be any name and the tag is optional_.

 Next, list the docker image so as to get the flask app running:
 `docker image ls`

-Then run the flask app
+Then run the flask app.
-`docker run -it -p 8000:80 username/flaskapp:tag`
+`docker run -it -p 8000:80 username/flaskapp:tag`.

-**Now we can run kubernetes using kubectl**
+**Now we can run kubernetes using kubectl**.
-`kubectl get pods
+`kubectl get pods.
-kubectl run flask-app --image=username/flaskapp:tag --port=80
+kubectl run flask-app --image=username/flaskapp:tag --port=80.
-sleep 100`
+sleep 100`.

-Enable port forwarding to forward the containers ports to a host `kubectl port-forward flask-app 8000:80`
+Enable port forwarding to forward the containers ports to a host

+`kubectl port-forward flask-app 8000:80`